Birth photography commonly asked questions

 Where are you located and what areas do you cover for birth?

 I am pretty lucky and call the town of Bunyip, Victoria home.
 I am happy to travel and my location means that Melbourne, Mornington Peninsula, Bass Coast, Baw Baw, West Gippsland and LaTrobe are all regions I can easily access within an hour.
-I stay close to my camera and phone from 38 weeks waiting to hear from you so as long as you communicate when your labor begins and how it is progressing I will hustle to get there.
-Don’t worry about the time of the morning or night it is, that is what being on call means.
+When I am booked by a mother for birth photography I stay close to my camera and phone from 38 weeks waiting to hear from you so as long as you communicate when your labor begins and how it is progressing I will hustle to get there.
+Don’t worry about the time of the morning or night it is, that is what being on call as a birth photographer means.

-Hospitals I have previously attended included: Casey Hospital, St John of God Hospital Berwick, The Angliss Hospital, Ferntree Gully, Frankston Hospital, The Royal Women’s Hospital, Dandenong Hospital, Warragul Hospital.
+Hospitals I have previously attended and documented births include: Casey Hospital, St John of God Hospital Berwick, The Angliss Hospital, Ferntree Gully, Frankston Hospital, The Royal Women’s Hospital, Dandenong Hospital, Warragul Hospital, Leongatha Hospital.
+I provide birth photography to home births taking place at homes within one hour of Bunyip.
+Discounts for home births apply, please check out my birth photography packages for discounts, packages and upgrade options.

 What will you do while at our birth?